The Pension Crisis: State and Local Pension Challenges

 Participants: Edward Glaeser (Harvard University), Byron Lutz (Board of Governors of the Federal Reserve System), Carol Portman (Taxpayers’ Federation of Illinois), Joshua Rauh (Stanford University), and C. Eugene Steuerle (Urban Institute)

-The Macro Finance Research Program (MFR), Center for the Economics of Human Development (CEHD) will host the second installment of the University of Chicago Policy Forum on November 8, 2019.
-This second forum will focus on the topic of, “the Pension Crisis: State and Local Pension Challenges.”
+The Macro Finance Research Program (MFR), Center for the Economics of Human Development (CEHD) hosted the second installment of the University of Chicago Policy Forum on November 8, 2019.
+This second forum focused on the topic of, “the Pension Crisis: State and Local Pension Challenges.”